iconify/types/README.md

 ##### Categories

-Categories are part of the metadata, used to allow filtering icons when showing entire icons set.
+Categories are part of the metadata, used to allow filtering icons when showing the entire icons set.

 Categories list is a simple object, where the key is category name, value is the list of icons.